 Note, it also depends on the real interest rate.
 If inflation is 6%, but interest rates are 8%, you can still protect the value of your savings in a bank.
 However, if you get a situation of high and volatile inflation, you are more likely to have negative real interest rates.
 A key issue is whether market fear inflation could get out of control.

 Any prospect of hyper inflation (e.g. Germany, Zimbabwe) would cause people to store as much wealth in physical assets such as gold.

-Value of Dollar
+Value of the dollar